wenjun95/wenjun95.github.io/index.md

 ### <span style="color:DarkRed;font-weight:bold">Recent News</span>

 [//]: # (**Recent News**)
+* Jan.
+2025: A 1st-authored paper accepted by WWW 2025.
+* Dec.
+2024: A co-authored paper accepted by AAAI 2025
+* Nov.
+2024: A co-authored paper accepted by KDD 2025.
+* Sep.
+2024: A 1st-authored paper accepted by IEEE TMC.
 * Aug.
 2024: A co-authored paper accepted by SIGSPATIAL 2024.
-Congratulations to Zhihan and Guang!
 * Jul.
 2024: Three co-authored papers accepted by CIKM 2024.
-Congratulations to Shuxin!
 * May.
 2024: A Co-authored paper accepted by IEEE TKDE and a co-authored paper accepted by IEEE TMC.
 * Apr.
 2024: A Co-authored paper accepted by IEEE/ACM IWQOS.
-Congratulations to Prof. Liu!
 * Feb.
 2024: A Co-authored paper accepted by IEEE Transactions on Cloud Computing.
 * Oct.
 2023: A Co-authored paper accepted by ICA3PP 2023 is awarded the best student paper.
 * Aug.
 2023: Two Co-authored papers accepted by CIKM 2023.